clementpeihengtan/clement-tph/resume.md

 ## Skills

-I am experienced in C#, Java and JavaScript.
-I have been working with technologies like Microsoft Visual Studio, Microsoft Visual Studio, MySQL Workbench.
+I am experienced in full stack development including ASP.NET development.
+I have been working with technologies like Microsoft Visual Studio and Microsoft SQL Server Management.

-I also self learnt different JavaScript Framework, from Node.js, React.js, Express.js and D3.js.
+I am also familiar with mobile development including Android development and React-native development.
+I self learnt different JavaScript Framework, from Node.js, React.js, Express.js and D3.js.
 I have created IOS application and Web application using React.js which are available on my Github.

 Besides coding, I also do some photo editing and design using Adobe Photoshop CS6.